Education, Skills and Training deprivation, rebased for London (2025)

 What does it tell us?

-In the South West of London there are large pockets with lower levels of education deprivation.
-But even in these areas, there are small pockets with more education deprivation - such as in parts of Wandsworth, and the southern half of Kingston.
+In the South of London there are large pockets with lower levels of education deprivation.
+But even in these areas, there are pockets with more education deprivation - such as in the southern half of Kingston, in Bromley and in Croydon.